 There’s nothing more British than pie and mash.
 This cockney favourite is a staple of London and has been around since at least the Victorian era.
 You might not be up for trying jellied eels but while in London, you’ve got to give the pie and mash a go.
 There’s lots of cafes across the city but try M. Manze near London Bridge for a properly authentic experience - it’s the oldest in London!

-Try an entertaining beer tasting masterclass.
+You and your stag mates can try an entertainingbeer tasting masterclass.
 A beer expert will introduce you to some intense flavours during a beer & food matching experience.
 Taste a delicious selection of chocolatey stouts and hoppy ales perfectly paired with street-food style small dishes for a taste explosion.
 After you’ve digested all the samples, wash them down with a delicious burger and a pint of your favourite beer - nice!

 Explore the city

 The city is packed full of iconic tourist sites and attractions that everyone should experience at least once - with Big Ben, The Tower of London and the historic Windsor Castle to name a few.
 Plus, you can take advantage of the cities huge cultural scene and visit museums like The British Museum, The Science Museum and the portrait galleries located all over the city.